Misti: Composition

-Magma genesis and storage

-The formation of the Misti magmas involves the arrival of new magma, assimilation of crustal material and fractional crystallization.
+Misti's magmas evolved through a combination of magma recharge, mixing with crustal material, and fractional crystallisation.
 Initially mantle-derived melts pool in a reservoir at the base of the crust, where they assimilate crustal material and undergo fractional crystallization.
 Afterwards they ascend to a shallower reservoir, where they interact with Proterozoic gneisses.
 Assimilation of basement rocks gave rise to the rhyolitic magmas erupted 34,000–31,000 years ago.
 Crystal-poor magma can form in the magma plumbing system through numerous processes and gives rise to the rhyolites and the volcanic plug.
 The existence of a third magma storage zone hosting mafic magmas at the base of the crust has been proposed.

 It is not clear whether Misti has a single magma chamber or multiple magma reservoirs at depth, although the rock composition implies that only one large magma system is present.
-The reservoir appears to be 6–15 km underground and has a volume of several cubic kilometres.
+The reservoir appears to be 6 km underground and has a volume of several cubic kilometres.
 Every few millennia, a secondary rhyolitic reservoir forms at about 3 km depth; it was last reactivated during the eruption 2,000 years ago.
-The magma system is periodically recharged, but such an influx of new magma does not trigger eruptions; instead multiple recharges are necessary to cause activity.
+The magma system is periodically recharged, but not every influx of new magma triggers eruptions; instead multiple recharges are necessary to cause activity.
 Numerous mixing and decompression events can happen to each magma batch before it is erupted, with mixing particularly important during the last 21,000 years.
 A recharge of the magma chamber may have occurred at some point before 2000 AD.
 The overall rate of magma supply is 0.63 km3/kyr, comparable to other stratovolcanoes in volcanic arcs, but with brief surges reaching about 2.1 km3/kyr and an increased rate during the last 21,000 years.